 When the speed limit is 70km/h or less you must give way to a bus that has a give way sign on the back of it.
 This includes when a bus is re-entering traffic from a bus stop or from the side of the road.

-Parked cars looking to enter traffic must give way to all other moving traffic and signal for a minimum of 5 seconds that they are planning to merge/enter.
+Parked cars looking to enter traffic must give way to all other moving traffic and signal for a minimum of 5 seconds before they plan to merge/enter.

-On a road that comes to an end you have to give way to traffic that is already travelling on the lane you are merging into IF there are lanes marked on the road.
-If there are no lanes marked on the road, whichever car is ahead of the other has right of way and the car behind must merge.
+When merging on a road that comes to an end, you must give way to traffic that is already travelling.
+This is particularly important if there are lanes marked on the road.
+If there are no lanes marked on the road, the car that is ahead has right of way and the car behind must merge.

 Leaving and entering a road

-When leaving or entering a road you must give way to all cyclists and pedestrians on the footpaths or road and all vehicles travelling on the road.
+When leaving or entering a road you must give way to all cyclists, pedestrians and vehicles travelling on the footpath and roads.